 Many sneakerheads know the problem: you order a new pair of shoes on the internet and wait full of anticipation for the package to arrive.
 But then the big shock: the shoe is either too small or too big and you have to send it back.
 Totally frustrating!

-To avoid this in the future, we have created sizing guides for you on a number of popular sneaker models, including: New Balance.
+To avoid this in the future, we have created a New Balance sizing guide just for you.

 The New Balance Arch Support Company was founded in 1906 by William J. Riley in Boston, Massachusetts.
 At first, the company mainly produced orthopaedic insoles for shoes until they finally designed the New Balance Trackster in 1960.
 The Trackster was the first running shoe with a wave-shaped sole, which was also produced in different widths.
 The size specifications for the widths of the shoes are described as follows: